Skip to main content

 • gameplay

-• “The grappling mechanics are easily some of the best I’ve ever played, with fluid, satisfying movement that never gets old, whether I’m climbing through ruins or swinging across an island.”
+• “The grappling mechanics are easily some of the best I’ve ever played, with fluid, satisfying, and always fun movement whether climbing through ruins or swinging across an island.”

 • stability

-• “Love the movement, and for an early access game, it's not too buggy.”
+• “For an early access game, it's not too buggy and the movement is great.”

-• “Bugs: only once I clipped through the floor about 5 minutes in and the remaining 7 hours so far were bug free - very impressed one month into early access.”
+• “Only once did I clip through the floor about 5 minutes in; the remaining 7 hours have been bug free.
+Very impressed one month into early access.”

-• “No glitches yet aside from accidentally putting a research station on my respawn point in the ship.”
+• “No glitches yet besides accidentally placing a research station on my respawn point in the ship.”

-• “After the 1.0 release, I've never seen so many bugs and glitches in a game, where one of the most annoying ones is that the game doesn't save correctly (stuff I put on the ship is gone when I log back in again).
-Other than that, lag, stuttering on a monster machine, graphical glitches, dying for no reason at all.”
+• “After 1.0 release I've never seen so many bugs and glitches in a game.
+One of the most annoying is that the game doesn't save correctly (stuff I put on the ship is gone when I log back in), plus lag, stuttering on a monster machine, graphical glitches, and dying for no reason at all.”

 • optimization